 |

-Planning with learned object importance in large problem instances using graph neural networks
+Planning with learned object importance in large problem instances using graph neural

-Tom Silver*, Rohan Chitnis*, Aidan Curtis, Joshua Tenenbaum, Tomas Lozano-Perez, Leslie Pack Kaelbling
+Tom Silver*, Rohan Chitnis*, Aidan Curtis, Joshua Tenenbaum, Tomas Lozano-Perez, Leslie Pack

 AAAI, 2021